phidatahq/phidata/README.md

 - **Python Assistants:** Perform tasks by running python code.
 - **Stock Assistants:** Analyze stocks and research companies.
 - **Marketing Assistants:** Provide marketing insights, copywriting and content ideas.
-- **Sales Assistants:** Answer customer queries using product descriptions and purchase history.
+- **Customer Assistants:** Answer customer queries using product descriptions and purchase history.
-- **Customer Support Assistants:** Answer customer queries using user manuals.
-- **Real Estate Assistants:** Help search property listings using neighborhood information and user preferences.
-- **Travel Assistants:** Help plan travel by researching destinations and booking tickets.
+- **Travel Assistants:** Help plan travel by researching destinations.
 - **Meal Prep Assistants:** Help plan meals by researching recipes and adding ingredients to shopping lists.

 After building an Assistant, serve it using **Streamlit**, **FastApi** or **Django** to build an AI App.